KtzeAbyss/Easy-Virtual-Display/README.md

 # Easy Virtual Display

-Create virtual displays in Windows with ease, supporting a range of resolutions and refresh rates.
+Create virtual displays in Windows with ease, supporting a range of resolutions and refresh rates (such as 4K 240Hz).
 Ideal for remote control or graphics card spoofing.

 # Project Background